farisassallami/Medical-Dataset-Analysis-and-Visualization/README.md

 # Medical-Dataset-Analysis-and-Visualization

-## Introduction
+## Business Problem
+### Overview
-I will be analyzing and visualizing three features in the Medical Dataset.
-The features to analyze are Vitamin D levels, Doctor visits, and Total $ Charge.
+In this project, we aim to analyze and visualize three key features in the Medical Dataset: Vitamin D levels, Doctor visits, and Total $ Charge.
+By exploring these features, we can gain valuable insights that can be leveraged to address various business challenges and opportunities within the healthcare industry.

+### Dataset Description
+The Medical Dataset consists of anonymized patient records, including information on Vitamin D levels, Doctor visits, and associated charges.
+The dataset spans a specific time period and encompasses a diverse range of patients with varying medical conditions and demographics.

 ## Features to Analyze
 The following are the features that I will analyze and visualize in the Medical Dataset: